vipulnaik/diet-exercise-health/events/2024/2024-09-17-mouth-bite.md

   gradient of a deep pink around the area, which I don't see in real life.
 This might be averaging the deep red wound area with the surrounding area and then smoothing it out.

+## 2024-09-27: the area turns pink in the morning

+### Update in the morning, around 9 AM, after brushing my teeth

+On the morning of 2024-09-27, I examined the area again after brushing my teeth.
+At this time, I did not notice any clear deep red portion -- it was all pink, maybe with a very slight reddening.
+This suggests that it has healed.
+I also wasn't feeling much sensation in the area.
+So, it looks like monitoring the color evolution between red and pink might indicate the healing.

+It will be interesting to see if there are particular triggers that cause the area to turn red, which would suggest that there are things I am doing that are interfering with or even reversing the healing process.

+Another anecdotal observation I have is that having moisture/saliva in the general vicinity of the area seems to reduce my sensation of the thing, and *may* also promote healing.
+So, one trick that may work is to either generate more saliva or redirect the existing saliva I have to the area and let it sit there.
+I think this may be a mechanical protective effect where it prevents the area from rubbing against other areas.